PeacePeters/Heart-Failure-Prediction-using-AzureML/README.md

 As shown in above code snippet, the AutoML settings are:

-The <i>task</i> for this machine learning problem is a classification The <i>primary_metric</i> used is AUC weighted, which is more appropriate than accuracy since the dataset is moderately imbalanced (67.89% negative elements and 32.11% positive elements).
+* The <i>task</i> for this machine learning problem is a classification
+* The <i>primary_metric</i> used is AUC weighted, which is more appropriate than accuracy since the dataset is moderately imbalanced (67.89% negative elements and 32.11% positive elements).
-<i>n_cross_validation</i> of 5 folds rather than 3 is used which gives a better performance.
+* <i>n_cross_validation</i> of 5 folds rather than 3 is used which gives a better performance.
-An <i>experiment_timeout_minutes</i> of 30 is specified to constrain usage.
+* An <i>experiment_timeout_minutes</i> of 30 is specified to constrain usage.
-The <i>max_concurrent_iterations</i> to be executed in parallel during training is set to 5.
+* The <i>max_concurrent_iterations</i> to be executed in parallel during training is set to 5.

 ### Results
 *TODO*: What are the results you got with your automated ML model?
 What were the parameters of the model?
 How could you have improved it?

 *TODO* Remeber to provide screenshots of the `RunDetails` widget as well as a screenshot of the best model trained with it's parameters.

+The Best model is <b>VotingEnsemble</b> with an AUC of <b> 87.38 </b>

+Model hyper-parameters used for VotingEnsemble are shown below:

+### Improvements for autoML

+1. Increase experiment timeout to allow for model experimentation and setting featurization as auto.
+2. Remove some features from our dataset which are collinear or not that important in making the decision.

 ## Hyperparameter Tuning
 *TODO*: What kind of model did you choose for this experiment and why?
 Give an overview of the types of parameters and their ranges used for the hyperparameter search